codyc1515/homebridge-panasonic-air-conditioner/README.md

 Panasonic Air Conditioner / Heat Pump plugin for [HomeBridge](https://github.com/nfarina/homebridge) using the Panasonic *Comfort Cloud* API to expose Panasonic Air Conditioners to Apples HomeKit.

 ## Things to know
-* Supports only a single Air Conditioner
+* Supports only a single Air Conditioner per Comfort Cloud account
 * Tested only with the *CZ-TACG1* adapter but may support *built-in Wi-Fi adapter* & *CZ-CAPWFC1* adapter
 * Supports *Air Conditioner* and may support *Commercial Air Conditioner*, however I don't think *Air to Water Heat Pump* is supported as these use the *Panasonic AQUAREA* app which is separate